LineIndent/buridan-ui/README.md

 ## Contributing

-Please read the [contributing guide](CONTRIBUTING.md) for more information on how to contribute.
+Please read this [guide](CONTRIBUTING.md) for more information on how to contribute.

 ## License